Employment Status: Permanent – full time

 - Community development and promotion experience

-- Experience and confidence in facilitating information sessions and public speaking
+- Experience and confidence in facilitating information sessions

 - Knowledge of the Aged Care Charter of Rights (desirable)